-I’ve had to learn this lesson the hard way through the many surprises that have come up after closing on properties throughout the years.
-For example, I’ve found broken side sewers, unpermitted remodels, termite infestations, lease agreements that surfaced after closing, and that one property where the seller failed to mention that four feet of the backyard was in the flood zone, requiring flood insurance.
+I’ve had to learn this lesson the hard way through the many surprises.
+Those surprises have come up after closing on properties throughout the years.
+For example, I’ve found broken side sewers, unpermitted remodels, termite infestations, lease agreements that surfaced after closing.
+That one property where the seller failed to mention that four feet of the backyard was in the flood zone, requiring flood insurance.

 You never want to be in a position where you find out something later, so making sure you’ve covered all of your bases is imperative.
 Here are the items that I make sure are, at a minimum, are inspected or check out during the inspection phase.